vlada-j/AlbumCreator/README.md

 # AlbumCreator
-Get all images from source folder and make thumbs, copy in many different size (for mobiles) and embed watermark.
+Get all images from source folder and make thumbs, copy in many different size and embed watermark.
 Image processing is based on Jimp (https://github.com/oliver-moran/jimp)/

 ## Install